Some middle and high school students to return to onsite learning starting March 1

 - Social distancing will occur to the greatest extent possible, and we will continue to expect students to wear masks, wash hands, and stay home if they are sick.

 Each eligible student will receive more information about this transition from their middle or high school in the next few days.
 This transition does not change the learning schedule for students currently being served through a Temporary Services Plan.
-You can also find more on our WPS web site at www.usd259.org/WPSreturn.
+You can also find more at www.usd259.org/WPSreturn.